codeonlyjs/website/content/guide/templateHtmlElements.md

 ## Inner Text/HTML

-The inner text of an element can be set using the `text` property:
+The text content of an element can be set using the `text` property:

 ```js
 // demo lab code